AngryTroll/i8048_board/README.md

  - lousy reset circuit that is unable to generate reset at short power outages.
    This connected with the inherent ability of 8035 chips to continue write accesses during reset assertions, could easily lead to boot area EEPROM corruption.
- Workaround: deliberately use RO/RW jumper, only setting RW for programming operations.
+ Workaround: deliberately use RO/RW jumper, set RW only during programming operations.